-Crews continue to monitor all roads for icy spots and areas where winds redeposit the snow in traffic lanes.
-Usually an application of salt and/or sand is applied to all streets so the riding surface remains driveable.
-If the accumulation is particularly heavy, the Town removes the snow from the business districts in Pearl River, Blauvelt, Tappan, and Sparkill.
+Crews continue to monitor all roads for icy spots and areas where winds re-deposit the snow in traffic lanes.
+Usually an application of salt is applied to all streets so the riding surface remains drivable.
+If the accumulation is particularly heavy, the Town removes the snow from the business districts in Pearl River, Blauvelt, Tappan, South Nyack and Sparkill.
 Crews are also dispatched to clear catch basins so that melting snow can run off.

 You may wish to avoid a potential problem and also be of assistance to your neighbors by cleaning off a catch basin or shoveling out a nearby fire hydrant.
-Salt barrels placed at selected hills and intersections are refilled after every storm.
-As soon as practicable after the storms, twenty-five (25) bus shelters and twenty-four (24) miles of safety sidewalks are sanded or plowed to allow for pedestrian traffic.
+Salt barrels are placed at selected hills and intersections are refilled after every storm.
+As soon as practicable after the storms, thirty (30) bus shelters and twenty-five (25) miles of safety sidewalks are treated or plowed to allow for pedestrian traffic.
 Please avoid creating a hazard by discarding snow from your driveway or sidewalk into the roadway.
 Do not block sidewalks.
 For those residents who have a snow plowing contractor, advise them not to plow your snow into the road or onto sidewalks opposite your driveway.